 At about 10:17am directly above Jackson, Wyoming on Monday, August 21st, 2017 a total solar eclipse will begin.
 The first 1 hour and 18 minutes or so will just be a partial eclipse.
 Then, at approximately 11:35am the Moon will pass directly in front of the Sun blocking out the majority of the Sun’s light.
 For the following 2 minutes and several seconds–the exact duration depends on your exact location–the Sun’s corona will be visible as pictured above in the center image of the 1999 eclipse.
 After that the Sun will be partially eclipsed until about 1pm Mountain Standard Time.

 Because of logistical and space limitations we are capping each event at 250 people.
-All of the tickets for the event on Monday are sold out.
-We have created a wait-list for the event.
-Click the link below to enter your information and get on the wait-list!
+There are just a few tickets left for the event on Monday.

-Please click on the link below to purchase tickets for our Saturday and Sunday night stargazing fundraising events!
+Please click on the link below to purchase tickets for the main event on Monday (just a few tickets are still available) or for our Saturday and Sunday night stargazing fundraising events!
 You are also welcome to call us at 1-844-996-7827 (1-844-WYO-STAR) with any questions or to buy tickets over the phone to avoid the online booking fee.

 The line of totality of the eclipse goes right through Grand Teton National Park and neighboring Teton Valley.
 As you will be able to see on the image below, the Jackson Hole Airport is situated right along the line of totality.
 However, the duration of totality will only vary by a few seconds from anywhere in the valley.
 While there are several pull-outs to park in along Highway 26/191/89, the Inner Park Loop, Gros Ventre Road, and Antelope Flats Road that would work well for viewing and taking pictures of the eclipse, those pull-outs will likely fill up fast on the morning of the eclipse.
 Plan on getting there early!
 There are also plenty of public parks in downtown Jackson that will work well for viewing and photographing the eclipse.